solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 ## Conclusion

-This blog post concludes the *Let's Build Together* series.
+This article concludes the *Let's Build Together* series.
 This post emphasizes how Azure Synapse Analytics dedicated SQL pools fit into your organization's BI stack.
 During this post, you have learned best-practices techniques to secure your dedicated SQL pool, manage access, create tables, and integrate pools with reporting tools.
-As you adopt Azure Synapse Analytics in your organization, consult the plethora of resources Microsoft has produced to demonstrate common usage scenarios.
+Then, as you adopt Azure Synapse Analytics in your organization, consult the plethora of resources Microsoft has produced to demonstrate common usage scenarios.